 Should I use Youtube to help learning?

 Generally we discourage the use of youtube videos for learning as these are often misleading, incorrect, confusing and not always proper Salsa.
-The problem is, videos could be posted by anyone including new dancers who often have incorrect information.
+The problem is, videos could be posted by anyone including new dancers or beginner students who often have incorrect information.
 There is allot of disinformation going around and not great for new dancers.
 Good quality education isn’t put on the internet for free and is very hard for new dancers or even more experienced dancers to tell the difference in what is good quality or not.
 Even paid online content or DVD’s can vary massively.
-You need to do serious research in the teacher or dancer.
+You need to do serious research in the teacher or dancer and their background.
 Secondly there is the issue of what style to learn?
 These can vary massively too as Salsa has many flavours & styles because it is a Street dance.
 Be aware we do teach most of these as well which include Cuban, LA, NY/Mambo, Puerto Rican, Colombian, SA/Cumbia & much more.
 However we do post regular videos of good dancing with some education on our facebook page, so do join us there and you are welcome to email or message us with any queries.
 If you want to learn via our video courses, during lockdown we created Salsa Latina TV, these video classes line up with our courses in Salsa, Bachata & Kizomba so you can get a head start or enhance your learning with the best ways to learn from the ground up.
 We even have some Free videos to get you started, see our Online classes.

 When will I get good? ....& Beginners Hell.